DNA Patent Database DNA Patent Database

 Process for modifying the algorithm

-The algorithm was systematically modified from the original Martinell algorithm to the current algorithm ("Ade/Cook-Deegan" algorithm) as follows: Individual terms were tested for "sensitivity" (whether a word identified all the patents we believed it should), and "specificity" (whether it selected only those patents and not patents lacking DNA- or RNA-based claims).
+The algorithm was systematically modified from the original Martinell algorithm to the algorithm used until expiration of the grant supporting the DNA Patent Database (NHGRI grant P50 HG003391) in March 2015.
+The algorithm evolved as follows: Individual terms were tested for "sensitivity" (whether a word identified all the patents we believed it should), and "specificity" (whether it selected only those patents and not patents lacking DNA- or RNA-based claims).
 The starting point for testing sensitivity and specificity was a set of patents previously read and coded by hand.
+This work was done by Bi Ade, a research assistant at Georgetown.s Kennedy Institute of Ethics, under supervision of Bob Cook-Deegan, so sometimes termed the "AB/BCD. or .Ade/Cook-Deegan" algorithm.

 To expand the algorithm, we gathered a set of all patents assigned to companies known to do primarily genomic research (Human Genome Sciences and Incyte).
 Those patents were read and coded by hand, rejecting patents not based on DNA or RNA (e.g., each company had some protein and peptide patents).
 Patents that contained DNA-based claims but not captured by the Martinell algorithm were then reviewed to identify nucleic-acid-specific terms that would identify them.
 Those terms were added to the list (e.g., "polynucleotide" was added this way).
 Finally, all USPTO patents were searched for terms specific to nucleic acids, and all or a sample of those patents were read to verify that they were based on DNA or RNA.